matinict/Magento2x-Ubuntu-Nginx/pwa-studio.md

        (will be added to `.env` file) sandbox_8yrzsvtm_s2bg8fs563crhqzk: [Press Enter] ?
 NPM package management client to use: yarn [Select yarn] ?
 Install package dependencies with yarn after creating project: Yes [Press Y]

        ## Created new PWA project pwa-studio-fundamentals.
 Next steps:
        cd pwa-studio-fundamentals
-     - yarn run buildpack create-custom-origin . to generate a unique, secure custom domain for your new project.
+       #to generate a unique, secure custom domain for your new project.
 Highly recommended.
-     - yarn run watch to start the dev server and do real-time development.
+       - yarn run buildpack create-custom-origin
+       #to start the dev server and do real-time development.
-     - yarn run storybook to start Storybook dev server and view available components in your app.
+       - yarn run watch
+       #to start Storybook dev server and view available components in your app.
-     - yarn run build to build the project into optimized assets in the '/dist' directory.
+       - yarn run storybook
+       #to build the project into optimized assets in the '/dist' directory.
+       - yarn run build
-     - yarn start after build to preview the app on a local staging server.
+       #after build to preview the app on a local staging server.
+       - yarn start

        yarn buildpack create-custom-origin ./
        yarn watch
        yarn run watch:all